Eric7895/DS_340W_Course_Project/README.md

 5) Classify newly scrape data.
 6) Build an interactive dashboard in the resulting data.

-## Potential Problems:

-- We need to determine the validity of our classification result.
-Which can be achieve by analyze variable importance, and create potential criterions.
-Criterions can be created automatically using a decision tree.

 ## Path on Bridge2 (And some instruction)

 - cd $Project/ocean/projects/cis240116p/username